What is Cervicogenic Dizziness?

 - A sensorimotor function test, including eye movement and balance

-Issues such as cervicogenic dizziness requires you to act sooner rather than later.
-Often, the management and treatment of this disorder involve physical therapy.
-Here at Biomotion, your therapist will work with you to regain the range of motion in your neck and spine.
-Gentle mobilization, posture training, and coaching will help alleviate symptoms of cervicogenic dizziness.
-We will also help you train through several neck exercises to reinforce recovery.
+Here at Biomotion, we will work with you to regain the range of motion in your neck and spine.
+Gentle mobilization, posture training, and coaching will help alleviate symptoms of your cervicogenic dizziness.
+And we’ll also help you train through several neck exercises to reinforce recovery.

-Depending on the cause of vertigo, your posture may need correction.
+Depending on the cause of your condition, your posture may need correction.
 You may also need eye exercises and rehabilitation exercises that involve movement.
-When recovering it’s important to note heat, ice, and massage can help reduce the pain.
+We might also use heat, ice, and gentle massage to help reduce the pain.